 What we don’t like:

 As CPAP masks go, you’ll struggle to find one much more comfortable.
-A deserving mask on our list of the most comfortable CPAP masks of 2018.
+A deserving mask on our list of the most comfortable CPAP masks.
 Plus you’ve got the added comfort of knowing you have invested in one of the best brands in the market.

 On a list of the most comfortable CPAP masks, this had to feature.
 So light, so simple, and so very good at its job.
 Hence the name ‘mirage’; it’s going to feel like you are imagining it being on your face.